June 6-9, 2020

 In addition, several leading flute manufacturers will exhibit their instruments for attendees to view, test, and purchase.

-Notifications will be emailed by March 22, 2019 for those that apply by the priority deadline.
+Notifications will be emailed by mid-March 2020 for those that apply by the priority deadline.

 For priority consideration and notification, all application and audition materials must be received by the priority deadline.
 Applications may be accepted after the priority deadline for programs and/or instruments in which openings remain.
 Review, admission, and notification for late applications will be on a rolling basis.
 Space is limited.